gauthierpetetin/repo_test/.github/pull-request-template.md

 ## **Description**
-Write a short description of the changes included in this pull request, also include relevant motivation and context.
-Have in mind the following questions:
+_Write a short description of the changes included in this pull request, also include relevant motivation and context.
+Have in mind the following questions:_
-1. What is the reason for the change?
+_1. What is the reason for the change?_
-2. What is the improvement/solution?
+_2. What is the improvement/solution?_

 ## **Screenshots/Recordings**

-If applicable, add screenshots and/or recordings to visualize the before and after of your change.
+_If applicable, add screenshots and/or recordings to visualize the before and after of your change._

 ### **Before**

-[screenshot]
+_[screenshot]_

 ### **After**

-[screenshot]
+_[screenshot]_

 ## **Manual testing steps**

-1. Step1:
+_1. Step1:_
-2. Step2:
+_2. Step2:_
-3. ...
+_3. ..._

 ## **Pre-merge author checklist**

-- [ ] I’ve followed MetaMask Coding Standards
+- [ ] I’ve followed MetaMask Coding Standards.
 - [ ] I've clearly explained:
-  - [ ] What problem this PR is solving
+  - [ ] What problem this PR is solving.
-  - [ ] How this problem was solved
+  - [ ] How this problem was solved.
-  - [ ] How reviewers can test my changes
+  - [ ] How reviewers can test my changes.
 - [ ] I’ve indicated what issue this PR is linked to: fixes #???
-- [ ] I’ve included tests if applicable
+- [ ] I’ve included tests if applicable.
-- [ ] I’ve documented any added code
+- [ ] I’ve documented any added code.
-- [ ] I’ve applied the right labels on the PR (see labeling guidelines)
+- [ ] I’ve applied the right labels on the PR (see labeling guidelines).
-- [ ] I’ve marked the pull request as "ready for review", by changing its status from draft to non-draft
+- [ ] I’ve marked the pull request as "ready for review", by changing its status from draft to non-draft.

 ## **Pre-merge reviewer checklist**

-- [ ] I've manually tested the PR (e.g. pull and build branch, run the app, test code being changed)
+- [ ] I've manually tested the PR (e.g. pull and build branch, run the app, test code being changed).
 - [ ] I confirm that this PR addresses all acceptance criteria described in the ticket it closes and includes the necessary testing evidence such as recordings and or screenshots.